 Day 7 — Anchorage

 Fly to Anchorage and take a private city tour, including a stop at the acclaimed Alaska Native Heritage Center.
-Spend the rest of the afternoon at leisure.
+Spend the rest of the day exploring the city at your leisure.
+Consider a visit to the Anchorage Museum, or take a stroll or bike ride along the scenic Tony Knowles Coastal Trail, frequented by moose and other area wildlife.
 Hotel Captain Cook (B)

 Day 8 — Anchorage/Depart